-The Subbasin was divided into four management areas: North Bench, Calimesa, Western Heights, and San Timoteo (Figure 2).
+The Subbasin was divided into four (4) management areas: North Bench, Calimesa, Western Heights, and San Timoteo (Figure 2).
 The boundaries of the management areas were based on the geologic structures (i.e., faults, hydraulic barriers) that influence groundwater flow, the distribution of water supply wells by the different water users, and the identification and location of GDEs in the Subbasin.
 Sustainability criteria were identified for each management area.
 For the North Bench, Calimesa, and Western Heights Management Areas, minimum thresholds were defined at either the historical low in groundwater elevations in the North Bench Management Area, or below historical lows in the Calimesa and Western Heights Management Areas.
-The minimum threshold and measurable objective for the San Timoteo Management Area were defined to prevent significant and unreasonable effects on groundwaterdependent ecosystems (GDEs) identified along San Timoteo Creek.
+The minimum threshold and measurable objective for the San Timoteo Management Area were defined to prevent significant and unreasonable effects on GDEs identified along San Timoteo Creek.
+A drought buffer was defined for the North Bench, Calimesa, and Western Heights Management Area such and western Heights Management Areas and Western Heights Management Area for the North Bench, Calimesa, and Western Heights Management Areas.
+The minimum threshold and measurable objective for the San Timoteo Creek.
 A drought buffer was defined for the North Bench, Calimesa, and Western Heights Management Areas to provide operational flexibility between their respective measurable objectives and minimum thresholds.